Nuisey/CaReID/README.md

 # CarReID
-(warning: this Github is still a work in process, certain sections are still in need to cleaning up and polishing)
+(Warning: the README is still a work in process.
+Due to deadlines, certain sections are not elaborated on enough or in need of polishing.
+I am expecting to be fully finished by 8/27)

 **Abstract:** CarReID is a local computer vision system that identifies, tracks, and logs neighborhood vehicles using a combination of object detection and classification models.
 The purpose is to provide awareness of vehicle movements within an area.
 It achieves this by combining YOLO-based tracking with a multi-task identification pipeline to accurately classify vehicle make, model, and color.
 The data is compiled and visualized on a secure, interactive local web dashboard.